Doomlazer/EQ1-CDR/README.md

 Corrects pallet problems at the cave entrance:
 520.p56

-540.PAL & 541.PAL & 542.PAL & 543.PAL & 540.V56 & 543.V56 & 823.V56
+540.SCR & 560.SCR & 540.PAL & 541.PAL & 542.PAL & 543.PAL & 2.P56 & 540.P56 & 541.P56 & 540.V56 & 543.V56 & 823.V56
-Corrects palette problem of the "zoom" bubble outline on the box containing the protection suit.
+Corrects the palette problem of the cave walls.
-Corrects palette problem of the box in the bubble and everything in the bubble.
+Corrects the palette problem between light and shadow with the bioluminescent fish, also the color of the menu bar title is now stable.
-Corrects the problem of the wall stones falling on the cave floor.
+Corrected the palette problem and the screen transition between the cave and the cache of toxic barrels.

 580.P56 & 580.V56 & 581.V56 & 583.V56 & 589.V56
 Restores all the details of the on-screen palette of the bow whaler.